Winner of the 2014 “Volunteering & Communities Award” at the National Canal and River Trust “Living Waterways Awards”

 per year carrying approximately 3000 passengers.

 Our boats are crewed by Volunteers, all trained to deliver an enjoyable and safe narrowboat experience.
-Our crews all operate within a “National Code of Conduct for Community Boats”.
+Our crews all operate within a “National Code of Conduct for Community Boats”, and are DBS accredited.
 Our aim is to provide a pleasurable experience for our passengers which takes them out of their normal environment.

 To seek to improve the quality of life for people who, by virtue of age, infirmity, physical disability, mental disorder or social factors, are disadvantaged or deprived.